- Adequate level of both spoken and written English, Czech, Slovak to allow efficient study in the course (B2+ level).

 Who is the course suitable for?

-- Teachers wanting to deepen their knowledge and skills
+- Montessori assistants wanting to deepen their knowledge and skills

 - Parents (and other family members)

-- Professinals working with children (teachers, social workers..)
+- Professinals working with children (teachers, carers, nannies, social workers..)

 Learning outcomes and key benefits

-Students of this course will learn how to support and help maintain equilibrium within the group, how to observe, when and how to intervene but not interfere.
-They will gain knowledge of Montessori's understanding of development of independence and acquire the ability to support the development of the child and what the prepared environment looks like.
-Also, they will develop understanding of the specifics of the child in the third plane of development, as well as the basic principles of the centers for work and study and the importance of community work in that period of development.
+Students of this course will learn how to support and help the classroom teacher maintain equilibrium within the class, how to observe, when and how to intervene but not interfere.
+They will gain knowledge of Montessori's understanding of development of independence and acquire the ability to support the development of the child by assisting the teacher.

-All students of the course will have the opportunity to learn from a very experienced AMI Training Directress Jenny M. Höglund, study alongside colleagues from all over the world, engage in lively discussions, share their experience with others as well as gain new perspective themselves.
+All students of the course will have the opportunity to learn from a very experienced AMI Training Directress Heidi Philippart, study alongside colleagues from all over the world, engage in lively discussions, share their experience with others as well as gain new perspective themselves.
 All successful course graduates also receive worldwide recognized international certificate from Association Montessori Internationale (AMI).

-What is the role of the adult in the adolescent community?
+What is the role of an assistant in the classroom?